This post may contain affiliate links which means we might earn a commission if you make a purchase. Please see our Disclosure Policy for details

 8. Take Care of Dishes When You Finish Eating

-Dirty dishes piled on the counters and in the sink make your kitchen look messy, and can get stinky very quickly.
+Plus, dirty dishes piled on the counters and in the sink make your kitchen look messy, and can get stinky very quickly.

 9. Keep Cleaning Kits in Several Rooms

 Keep a kit of cleaning supplies in or near each room.
-At the very least, keep one in each bathroom and and one in the kitchen.
+At the very least, keep one in each bathroom and one in the kitchen.

 If you don’t have enough space to store all of the supplies, at least have the basics handy.
-My kits consist of disinfectant wipes for spills and grime, a bamboo sponge and magic eraser for tough spots, and a couple microfiber cloths and glass cleaner for smooth surfaces.

 These kits make it easy to clean up small messes as they occur, and other family members might surprise you buy cleaning up their own messes because it’s so convenient.